-In 2020, Congress passed the Great American Outdoors Act, which states that, beginning in FY2021, money deposited into the LWCF is available for spending “without further appropriation.”
+In 2020, the Great American Outdoors Act was signed into law.
+It states that, beginning in FY2021, money deposited into the LWCF is available for spending “without further appropriation.”
 The Act also creates a five-year fund, capped at $9 billion, for deferred maintenance projects on lands managed by the National Park Service and the other three land management agencies and education facilities managed by the Bureau of Indian Education.”
 In other words, there is deferred maintenance on those buildings and things and it would pay for that.
-If signed into law, this act would probably be the biggest change in the history of the LWCF program.
-A full $900 million per year would be available each year for new federal and state conservation projects.
+This act is probably the biggest change in the history of the LWCF program.
+It makes a full $900 million per year available each year for new federal and state conservation projects.
 Appropriations have reached $900 million in only two years in the program’s 55-year history, and annual LWCF spending has averaged (in nominal terms) $388 million per year.
-Thus, the Great American Outdoors Act would greatly increase the amount of funding for new conservation and outdoor recreation areas in the United States.
+Thus, the Great American Outdoors Act greatly increases the amount of funding for new conservation and outdoor recreation areas in the United States.

 The Future of the LWCF

 In 2020, the LWCF program appears to be on a better footing than in recent decades.
 However, two issues regarding funding are of concern.